marbl/MetagenomeScope/tests/README.md

 * All of these commands require [pytest](https://pytest.org/) to be installed.

-* These commands all assume they're being run from the root of the MetagenomeScope repository -- running them from elsewhere will probably cause them to fail.
+* These various `make test` commands all assume they're being run from the root of the MetagenomeScope repository -- running them from elsewhere will probably cause them to fail.

-* After running `make generaltest` or `make spqrtest`, the `tests/output` directory will be emptied (to avoid buildup of test files on your system).
+* After running `make generaltest` or `make spqrtest`, the `tests/graph_collator/output` directory will be emptied (to avoid buildup of test files on your system).
 You can disable this behavior by removing the "rm tests/output/\*" lines from the corresponding targets in the Makefile.

 ## Test Data Acknowledgements (`input/`)